MatiasHiltunen/mongo_atlas_tutorial/README.md

 **6.2.**

-No changes are needed here, this code is used to export a function that opens database connection from the backend server to the database.
+This code is used to export a function that opens database connection from the backend server to the database.

+If you'd like to use the sample app with your own Mongo Atlas cluster, `make sure to edit rest of the uri based on your own connection string!` in addition to the .env variables.

 _database.ts_